abhinav/git-spice/doc/reference.md

 gs branch (b) untrack (untr) [<name>]
 ```

-Forget a branch tracked with gs
+Forget a branch tracked with git-spice

-Removes information about a tracked branch from gs.
+Removes information about a tracked branch from git-spice.
-Use this to forget about branches that were deleted outside gs,
+Use this to forget about branches that were deleted outside
-or those that are no longer relevant.
+git-spice, or those that are no longer relevant.

 **Arguments**